griffithfly/PygenSQL/README.md

 ## Module 2 Example
-a.
-Code 1000 – Check whether the length of columns in a data dictionary and data export is the same.
+1. Code 1000 – Check whether the length of columns in a data dictionary and data export is the same.
-b.
-Code 1001 – If the length is not the same, the missing column/variable will be shown in the report.
+2. Code 1001 – If the length is not the same, the missing column/variable will be shown in the report.
-c.
-Code 2000 - check sequence of variables in a data dictionary and data export is the same.
+3. Code 2000 - check sequence of variables in a data dictionary and data export is the same.
 If not, the right position(s) will be shown in the report.

+**Module 2** check values before input data to the database.
+If any error codes showing, the detail can be found in the error report.